ckf2102/DAT7-Coursework/Class2.md

 $ git commit -m "your message for commit"
 ```
 - You have now committed a change
+- NOTHING HAS HAPPENED ON GITHUB!
+Does not automatically sync

 ```
 $ git push origin master  # pushes to the origin the master file
 ```

-- You clone repositories, not the files
-- You also clone the histories
+- Pushes the changes
+- Master is the name of the branch (name Master by default)